projectriff/projectriff.io/_docs/022-running-on-gke-with-rbac.md

   --namespace riff-system \
   --set kafka.create=true
 ```
-Watch the riff-system namespace with kubectl, and wait for zookeeper, kafka, the riff http-gateway, topic-controller, and function-controller to start running.
+Watch the riff-system namespace with kubectl.
 You may need to wait a minute for the container images to be pulled, and for zookeeper to start.
 It is normal for the kafka broker and the other riff components to fail and re-start while waiting.

 ```
 watch -n 1 kubectl get po,deploy --namespace riff-system